micmejia/bible-dump/AMPC/Acts/Acts 19.md

-This continued for two years, so that all the inhabitants of [the province of] Asia, Jews as well as Greeks, heard the Word of the Lord [concerning the [^a]attainment through Christ of eternal salvation in the kingdom of God].
+This continued for two years, so that all the inhabitants of [the province of] Asia, Jews as well as Greeks, heard the Word of the Lord [concerning the attainment through Christ of eternal salvation in the kingdom of God].